Key Nonprofit Partners

 The Stella H. Oaks Foundation provides scholarships that enable single mothers to receive the education and skills they need to fulfill their educational goals, enter the workforce, and support their children.

-James Clarke, Advisory Board Member of the Stella H. Oaks Foundation, believes that educating mothers impacts generations to come.
+Andrea Clarke, Board Chair of The Stella H. Oaks Foundation, believes that educating mothers impacts generations to come.
 Andrea and James announced a $1 million matching gift pledge in October of 2021 to support scholarships.
 To learn more about the impact of the Stella H. Oaks Foundation, watch Cindy’s powerful story here.
-Photo, left to right: Rollin Anderson, Amy Rees Anderson (Board Member), President Dallin Oaks (son of Stella H. Oaks), Sister Kristen Oaks, Andrea and James Clarke, Elaine Dalton (President and CEO).
+Photo, left to right: President Dallin Oaks (son of Stella H. Oaks), Sister Kristen Oaks, Andrea and James Clarke, Elaine Dalton (President and CEO).

 Bridle Up Hope’s unique Equine-Assisted Learning (EAL) curriculum teaches young women to recognize their inherent worth and potential, and to approach life with correct paradigms of themselves and others.
 The program combines equestrian training, life skills development, service at the barn, and self-renewal activities, with principles from The 7 Habits of Highly Effective People integrated throughout.